Wall Street gains ground, turning higher for the week

 Stocks rose on Wall Street in afternoon trading Wednesday, lifting major indexes into the green for the week as investors remain focused on stubbornly hot inflation and a potential recession.

-Nike surged 13.2% after reporting results that trounced analysts' estimates.
-FedEx rose 4.6% after reporting strong earnings.
-Energy stocks gained ground as U.S. crude oil prices rose 2.8%.
+Nike surged 13.2% for the biggest gain among S&P 500 stocks after reporting results that trounced analysts' estimates.
+FedEx rose 3.6% after reporting strong earnings.
+Energy stocks gained ground as U.S. crude oil prices settled 2.9% higher.
 Hess gained 3.3%

+Small company stocks also gained ground, lifting the Russell 2000 index 1.6% higher.

 Investors are grappling with expectations that interest rates will remain high for longer than they had expected as the Federal Reserve continues fighting stubbornly hot inflation.
 The federal funds rate stands at a range of 4.25% to 4.5%, the highest level in 15 years.
 Fed policymakers forecast that the central bank’s rate will reach a range of 5% to 5.25% by the end of 2023.
 Their forecast doesn’t call for a rate cut before 2024.